AndresNamm/incidentshk/_lda/3-analysis.markdown

 ### Poisson to Gaussian

-Essentially when speed observations are the only input to the model, the training deals with finding an average $\lambda$ for each of the K traffic states and then mixing these averages together on each road.
+Essentially when speed observations are the only input to the model, the training deals with finding an average $$\lambda$$ for each of the K traffic states and then mixing these averages together on each road.
 Based on that, the choice of Poisson distribution is suprising because it is distribution which gives a probability to a number of occurences of a specific situation, not the probability of the occurence itself.
 Here a Gaussian distribution with two parameters instead of one for the Poisson distribution would be naturally more suitable because for such data the standard deviation is also an important consideration.This is what the Poisson Mixture model completely misses.
 Using Gaussian Mixtures together with the EM algorithm is a standard pratice in machine learning and both point estimate and inference methods have been developed for it \cite{emgupta}´ \cite{ngemalgo}.

 ### Start modeling anomalies